 All the data is sent via Bluetooth to Tanita's own app which has improved a lot in recent times in terms of reliability.
 It feeds into Apple Health and Google Health, so you can track your body's fluctuations over time.
 The 4x AA batteries it takes seem to last forever, too.

 For the price, you get a lot of useful data, good ease of use and a quite attractive, accurate set of scales, but one reading that we think Tanita might consider doing away with is its 'physique rating'.
 If our experience is anything to go by – 'obese', if you please – its calculation is either based on the generally more slender build of people from Tanita's native Japan, or it's just plain wrong.

-Fitbit's Aria 2 is like a more attractive, better connected, but much simpler version of the Tanita RD-953.
-It only tells you your weight, BMI and body fat percentage – which is all a lot of people want.
+This set of smart scales received high grades in our Fitbit Aria 2 review for its attractiveness and excellent connectivity.
+It's a much simpler version of the Tanita RD-953, and it only tells you your weight, BMI and body fat percentage – which is all a lot of people want.

 You may also want to consider the Fitbit Aria Air, a more affordable version of the Aria 2.
 We've even compared the two in the aptly-named Fitbit Aria 2 vs Fitbit Aria Air article.
 Saves you from having to look the specs up yourself.

 There's nothing smart about these scales apart from the appearance.
 Still, for a quick, easy-to-read and accurate reading, the Salter 145 Scales are hard to beat.
 If you want classic, analogue bathroom scales with zero insights provided beyond your weight, look no further.

 As we noted in our FitTrack Beebo review, this is a great-looking set of smart scales that take measurements effortlessly and deliver what appear to be relatively accurate results (something home use smart scales are usually lacking in).